TrustPoint-Project/trustpoint/docs/source/test_plan/staffing_and_training_needs.rst

 #.
 Training Needs
     - Developers and Testers:
-        - Familiarity with TrustPoint’s core functionality, including certificate issuance, renewal, revocation, and domain validation workflows.
+        - Familiarity with Trustpoint’s core functionality, including certificate issuance, renewal, revocation, and domain validation workflows.
         - Training on pytest for unit testing and behave for integration testing, including understanding the GitHub pipeline integration.

     - End Users:
-        - Training on navigating TrustPoint’s user interfaces, configuring domains, and interpreting system-generated reports.
+        - Training on navigating Trustpoint’s user interfaces, configuring domains, and interpreting system-generated reports.